caciobanu/behat-deprecation-extension/README.md

 default:
     extensions:
         Caciobanu\Behat\DeprecationExtension:
-            whitelist:
+            ignoreDeprecations:
                 - '#symfony#'
                 - '#my-app#'
 ```

-It will ignore every files that does not match the listed regexps
+It will ignore every files that matches the listed regexps

 ## Credits